ericaleh/FestivalWebsite/README.md

-# Flights & Sounds Festival Website
+# Onset Festival Website

-A responsive website for the Flights & Sounds festival, built with Next.js and Tailwind CSS.
+A responsive website for the Onset Festival, built with Next.js and Tailwind CSS.
 The festival fosters connection and community through music, art, nature, and performance.

 ## Features